INN/news-match-donation-shortcode/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin implements a shortcode allowing participating sites to better collect donations through the Knight Foundation News Match program and the News Revenue Hub.
+This plugin implements a shortcode that allows News Revenue Hub clients to collect donations.

 == Description ==

-This plugin implements a shortcode allowing participating sites to better collect donations through the [Knight Foundation News Match](https://www.knightfoundation.org/articles/announcing-news-match-2017-2-million-fund-will-match-donations-to-nonprofit-newsrooms) program and the [News Revenue Hub](https://fundjournalism.org/).
+The News Match Donation Shortcode plugin creates a donation form compatible with the [News Revenue Hub](https://fundjournalism.org/) donation system.
+The plugin allows you to configure donation levels to match your organization's existing membership program, and it implements a shortcode that creates a donation form with either buttons or drop-down styled membership level selections.
+The shortcode can be used multiple times on a single page.

+The plugin was developed thanks to an investment from Knight Foundation as part of the national [News Match](https://www.newsmatch.org/) campaign.

 = Settings =